cjns/Milestone-3--The-Snail-Hunt/README.md

 Problem(s) it addresses:
 - Export data to a spread sheet.

+### The ability to reset a password via email
+Problem(s) it addresses:
+- Reset password.

 ## Success Metrics
 The following metrics can be measured to track the website's success:
 - Google Analytics.
 - Search engine listings.